 You’ve found the beautiful piece of jewellery of your dreams, but how can you be sure it’s genuine?
 Fake jewellery is on the rise, with knockoffs frequently imitating the real item in appearance.
 However, the adage holds: if you purchase cheap, you buy twice!
 A fake diamond necklace may appear to be flawless at first, but after a while, the fractures will become visible.

-What is different between fake or real jewellery
+What is different between fake and real jewellery

 When buying online or antique, you run the risk of being duped by fakes, scammers trying their luck online, or outdated costume jewellery mixed in with real vintage items.
 If you have any questions about a piece of jewellery you’ve bought, such as fake earrings, or if you want to avoid buying fakes in the future, we’ve put together some helpful advice.